 This program is intended to give teachers, administrators, education professionals, and other individuals with an interest in K-12 and postsecondary schools and other settings the opportunity to obtain the knowledge and skills necessary to develop, implement, and supervise programs in the education of gifted and talented students.
 This program will prepare you to encourage and develop human talents in areas of academic, artistic and athletic skills (cognitive, affective and psychomotor skills) and other skills.

 This program is designed for degree-seeking or non-degree seeking students who have completed a bachelor’s degree from an accredited institution.
-The program is only available to international students enrolled in a concurrent grad program at the University of Minnesota.
+The program is also available to international students enrolled in a concurrent grad program at the University of Minnesota.
 Students must complete at least 12 credits of the following coursework: